ErikaJacobs/Personal-Website/content/post/COVID-19 Sparked AWS Ideas/index.md

 - Boto3
 - S3FS
 - GitHub
-title: COVID-19 "Sparked" some AWS Ideas
+title: COVID-19 "Sparked" Some AWS Ideas
 ---
 Ahhh...the Coronavirus.
 The pesky virus that stopped daily life as we know it.
 The pesky virus that everyone's looking to understand a little better.
 The pesky virus that has many people looking at data visualizations like *never* before.